-Communicating the responsibilities of N and permitting What Changes Are Needed to the Policy Document? develop/adopt too implementation of All parties need th re documented and that the policies are updated to and standards to support the effective PCA policies. ight tools, access to updated standards, procedures pport policy implementation.
-Key Questions What We Heard Do you have any recommendations for NPCA that would enable the organization to deliver services more efficiently and more effectively?
+Communicating the responsibilities of N and permitting What Changes Are Needed to the Policy Document? develop/adopt tools and star implementation of NPCA poli s, access to updated standards, procedures Key Questions What We Heard Do you have any recommendations for NPCA that would enable the organization to deliver services more efficiently and more effectively?
 Please specify.
 Municipal partners are facing the same concerns about resource capacity and workload.
 Growth pressures across the watershed suggest that response time will be critical moving forward.
 There is always an opportunity to improve process efficiency.
 A commitment to relationship building is key.
 There are areas where improved communications and partnership can be implemented.
 Creating connections with NPCA natural heritage and municipal watershed planners was noted.
-In addition to the commitment to relationship building, process efficiencies are closely tied to application clarity and ensuring that all parties are aligned in terms of what is being requested.
-Those who responded to the survey provided a number of thoughts and observations including the following: Better internal and external communications Regular communication to the community at large Information signs at all NPCA properties Include a web-based directory of NPCA services and contacts Sharing of mapping updates Collaboration between staff and agencies
+In addition to the commitment to relationship building, process efficiencies are closely tied to application clarity and ensuring that all parties are aligned in terms of what is being requested. observations including the fol Better internal and external Regular communication to Information signs at all NP Il communications the community at large CA properties ory of NPCA services and contacts is